On the Secret Protection Problem in Discrete-Event Systems: Complexity of Indicator-SPP

-In this section, we discuss the decision version of SPP under $\chi$-validity, and prove that it is $\Sigma_{2}^{P}$-complete, placing it at the second level of the polynomial-time hierarchy.
-To this end, we first prove the following proposition, which shows that verifying $\chi$-validity is computationally more challenging than verifying validity. \begin{proposition} Given an automaton $\A$ and a policy $\mathcal P$, to verify whether $\mathcal P$ is $\chi$-valid is a \coNP-complete problem. \end{proposition} \begin{proof} To verify $\chi$-validity is to check that there is no secret state $f$ and execution from an initial state to $f$ whose set of symbols $S \subseteq \mathcal P$ along the execution satisfies $\sum_{a\in S} \gamma(a) < \ell(f)$.
+In this section, we discuss BC-$\chi$-SPP where $\chi$ consists of indicator functions.
+We call this variant BC-Indicator-SPP, and prove that it is $\Sigma_{2}^{P}$-complete.
+To this end, we first show that verifying indicator-validity is computationally more challenging than verifying Parikh-validity. \begin{proposition} Given an automaton $\A$ and a policy $\mathcal P$, to verify whether $\mathcal P$ is indicator-valid is \coNP-complete. \end{proposition} \begin{proof} To verify indicator-validity is to check there is no secret state $f$ and execution from an initial state to $f$ whose set of symbols $S \subseteq \mathcal P$ along the execution satisfies $\sum_{a\in S} \gamma(a) < \ell(f)$.
 To verify the complement is an NP search: we guess a state $f$ and a sequence $w$ of length at most the number of states and compute the weight of $w$ in polynomial time.
-Thus, to verify $\chi$-validity is in \coNP.
+Thus, to verify indicator-validity is in \coNP.

-To establish \coNP-hardness of the $\chi$-validity verification, let $\varphi$ be a boolean formula in 3-CNF with $n$ variables $X=\{x_1,\dots,x_n\}$ and $m$ clauses $C_1,\dots,C_m$.
+To establish \coNP-hardness of the indicator-validity verification, let $\varphi$ be a Boolean formula in 3-CNF with $n$ variables $X=\{x_1,\dots,x_n\}$ and $m$ clauses $C_1,\dots,C_m$.
 We denote the negation of $x$ by $x'$.
 Without loss of generality, we assume that the literals in each clause are distinct, i.e., we may treat each clause as a set.